Matt-Mf/Mio-Sito/content/Privacy.md

 +++
 >THIS SITE COLLECTS ONLY THE DATA THAT USERS HAVE SENT TO ME THROUGH THE CONTACT FORM

->THIS SITE DOESN'T COLLECT COOKIES FOR TRACKING PURPOSE
+>THIS SITE DOESN'T COLLECT OR MAKE USE OF TRACKING PURPOSE COOKIES

 >WHAT DATA DOES THIS WEBSITE COLLECT?
 >Data relating to your identity, such as your full name and email address.